 The maximum amount for small claims court varies from one state to another.
-However, Nolo has compiled a great list of state-wise small claims court dollar limits worth looking at.
+As of the writing of this article, here are the limits for each state:

 For example, California has a relatively high maximum limit for small claims cases, with $10,000 as the small claims court limit.